quocanhto85/Object-based-Visual-SLAM/README.md

 - Data augmentation configs (flipping, HSV jitter, cropping)
 - Model checkpoints and logs

+**Training Setup**: Choose GPU T4 with enhanced RAM option if you have Colab Pro.
+If using the free version, you may need to comment out `device=0` in the training code since it specifically targets GPU usage.
+Once configured, you're ready to train the model - simply click "Run All" and monitor the results after training completes.

 ---

 #### ➤ Step 4: Evaluate Performance